 4. Stay organized = never pay a late fee again

 6. SAVE MONEY!

-When you consolidate your debt you eliminate your current debt and replace it with a new loan which consists of new rates and terms, new monthly payment, new payment due date, and a new payoff date.
+When you consolidate your debt you eliminate your current debt and replace it with a new loan which consists of new rates and terms, new monthly payment, new payment due date, and payoff date.